jeanlopezxyz/mcp-redhat-cases/README.md

 ### Workflows

 ```
-"I have an error: ImagePullBackOff - help me find a solution or create a case"
+"I have an error: ImagePullBackOff - help me create a support case"
 "My OpenShift cluster is down - what should I do?"
 "Guide me through creating a support case"
 "Help me troubleshoot case 03881234"